mxracer888/DirtMoversIO/GIT_PUSH_INSTRUCTIONS.md

 # Manual Git Push Instructions

-Your Dirt Movers application is complete and ready to be pushed to your existing DirtMoversIO repository.
+Your DirtMovers application is complete and ready to be pushed to your existing DirtMoversIO repository.
 Due to git lock files in the Replit environment, you'll need to push manually.

 ## Option 1: Use Replit's Shell
 1. Open the Shell tab in Replit